Di-decay signature of new physics particles at intensity frontier experiments: Appendix

-This Supplemental material describes the phenomenology of Higgs-like scalars as well as the approach we use to derive our main results -- the sensitivity of SHiP, Belle II, and Downstream@LHCb experiments to di-decays.
+In this Appendix, we describe the phenomenology of Higgs-like scalars as well as the approach we use to derive our main results -- the sensitivity of SHiP, Belle II, and Downstream@LHCb experiments to di-decays.

 It is organized as follows.
-In Sec.~\ref{app:mono-vs-di-qualitative}, we conduct a qualitative comparison of the event rates for mono-decay and di-decay signatures, explaining our main results -- Fig.~\ref{fig:results}.
-In Sec.~\ref{app:scalar-pheno}, we discuss the phenomenology of Higgs-like scalars, including the interplay between 1- and 2-scalar production modes and the uncertainties in the description of their decays, which, for the di-decay signature, enter the results quadratically via the squared decay probability, depending on the parameter space.
+In Sec.~\ref{app:scalar-pheno}, we discuss some details of the phenomenology of Higgs-like scalars, including the uncertainties in the description of their decays, which, for the di-decay signature, enter the results quadratically via the squared decay probability, depending on the parameter space.

-Sec.~\ref{app:experiments} discusses the experimental setups of SHiP, Belle II, and the Downstream algorithm at LHCb, together with backgrounds and selection criteria on the events we use to calculate the sensitivity.
-Sec.~\ref{app:event-sampler} describes our experiment-agnostic method to calculate the di-decay event rate at various experiments.
+Sec.~\ref{app:experiments} summarizes the experimental setups of SHiP, Belle~II, and the Downstream algorithm at LHCb, including the backgrounds and selection criteria used in our sensitivity estimates.
+In Sec.~\ref{app:pair-coincidences}, we quantify the impact of the experimental time resolution on potential backgrounds arising from accidental coincidences of independent mono-decays.
+Finally, Sec.~\ref{app:event-sampler} describes our experiment-agnostic framework for computing the di-decay event rate across different experimental configurations.

 In Sec.~\ref{app:other-models}, we discuss whether trilinear $hXX$ coupling may be used to search for di-decays of other FIPs, such as dark photons and axion-like particles, at the facilities where Higgs bosons cannot be produced.